 The Student 2020 Plan, or The Plan, is a strategic initiative lead by student government and endorsed by the student body to change SGA from an association that evaluates problems annually into an institution that develops solutions.
 This 2020 Plan will extend from the 2010-2011 academic year through the 2020-2021 academic years to create a campus community that allows students to thrive and develop in their academics, social and community pursuits.
 The Plan is dedicated to creating a New Cardinal Experience for the student body at UofL and attempts to measure specific goals through tangible outcomes.

 During the fall of 2009, students completed nearly 1,000 surveys that asked specifically the importance of student issues regarding five key areas for student success: College Affordability, Student Facilities, Academic Enrichment, Student Services and Student Engagement.
 These surveys were used to develop the structure and focus of The Plan.
 The issues that were discovered and the general means to tackle them are listed below.
 This is not meant to be a strict and rigid requirement for student government of the future to adhere to; rather a guide in answering the questions that students have been asking for years.
-The issues in the 2020 Plan are divided into 5 general categories: College Affordability, Student Facilities, Academic Enrichment, Student Services and Student Engagement.
+The issues in the 2020 Plan are divided into 5 general categories: Civic Engagement and College Affordability, Student Facilities, Academic Enrichment, Student Services and Student Engagement.
+The 2013-2014 SGA appointed a committee of students to revise the Plan given the changes that have taken place on campus since its adoption.
+The revised 2020 Plan was passed unanimously by the Student Senate in December 2013.
 Through these 5 areas, the student experience at UofL can be changed.
 A New Cardinal Experience can emerge.
 The Student 2020 Plan will take us there.

 As a student body, we are conscious of the fact that college costs money, time and energy and we give those things at our own benefit or peril.
 There is no attempt to pass higher education off as a right; but what must be acknowledged is that higher education is an investment by all, for all.
 The Plan attempts to articulate this investment through policy initiatives.
 College must be affordable, and affordability must be defined.
 When colleges become unaffordable, universities bring in less revenue and contribute less trained workers, less provided services and less community engagement.
 Costs must be kept low; college must be kept affordable.
 This is a statewide issue.
 The execution of this section of The Plan will largely be under the purview of the SGA President